 The LOSSAN Agency receives advance funding from the State to pay for Amtrak provided train operations and bus feeder services.
 The LOSSAN Agency recognizes revenues in the period in which the related expenses are incurred.
-Any revenues received over and above actual expenses are classified as unearned revenue.
+Any funds received in advance or amounts due from the State that are not used to offset current expenses are classified as unearned revenue.